Courant-like brackets and loop spaces

 \section{Acknowledgement}

 We thank Reimundo Heluani, Sebastian Guttenberg and Dmitry Roytenberg for discussions.
 We thank the program "Geometrical Aspects of String Theory" at Nordita where part of this work was carried out.
 The research of M.Z. was supported by VR-grant 621-2008-4273.
 We thank the referee for pointing out mistakes in the previous version of the paper.

-\Section{Courant-Dorfman algebra} In this appendix we collect the standard properties of the Dorfman and Courant brackets for the reader's convenience.
+\Section{Courant-Dorfman algebra} In this appendix, we collect the standard properties of the Dorfman and Courant brackets for the reader's convenience.
 We also give the definitions of a Courant-Dorfman algebra, and of a weak Courant-Dorfman algebra.

 On the section of tangent plus cotangent bundle $(TM\oplus T^*M)$ we can define the canonical pairing $\Gamma(TM\oplus T^*M) \times \Gamma (TM\oplus T^*M)\rightarrow C^\infty(M)$ \beq \langle v_1 + \beta_1, v_2 + \beta_2 \rangle = (\ui_{v_1} \beta_2 + \ui_{v_2} \beta_1 )~, \eeq{jdjee0303} and the bilinear operation $\Gamma(TM\oplus T^*M) \times \Gamma (TM\oplus T^*M)\rightarrow \Gamma (TM\oplus T^*M)$ \beq (v_1 + \beta_1) * (v_2 + \beta_2)= \{ v_1, v_2\} + {\cal L}_{v_1} \beta_2 - \ui_{v_2} d\beta_1~, \eeq{definitionDorfman} which is called the Dorfman bracket.
 In the above formulas $\{~,~\}$ is a Lie bracket of the vector fields, ${\cal L}_{v}$ is a Lie derivative, $\ui_v$ is a contraction and $\ud$ is the standard exterior derivative on the differential forms.
 By a direct calculation one can check the Leibniz identity for the Dorfman bracket,